Mango Groove (album): Songs

 Of the 11 songs on the album, four were previously released as singles: "Two Hearts" in 1985; "Love Is (the Hardest Part)" in 1986; and "Do You Dream of Me?" and "Move Up" in 1987.
 All of these were re-recorded in 1988 for the album.
 After the album's release, three of the new songs were also released as singles: "Hellfire", "Dance Sum More", and "Special Star".

 The band made music videos for four of the singles: "Hellfire", "Dance Some More", "Special Star", and the rerecorded version of "Move Up".

 "Special Star"

 "Special Star" was co-written by Kevin Botha, Mango bandleader John Leyden, and bandmembers Siphu Bhengu, Alan Lazar, and Mduduzi Magwaza.
 They dedicated the song to the late kwela musician Spokes Mashiyane (1933–72).
 The song's penny whistle solo was performed by Mduduzi Magwaza, who, like Mashiyane, also played saxophone.

-In France, Totem Records released the song on 7-inch single in 1989, as the B-side to "Dance Some More".
+In France, Totem Records released the song on a 7-inch single in 1989, as the B-side to "Dance Some More".
 "Special Star" was released as a standalone single in 1990—in France by Totem Records, and in South Africa by EMI.